Alghuti-Portfolio/Q-Block_401/README.md

 ## OVERVIEW
 We are looking for volunteer International Service Officers to serve as a liaison at one of any of the more than 270 embassies, consulates and other diplomatic missions throughout the United States.
 These missions include countries of the Americas, Africa, Europe and Eurasia, East Asia and Pacific, Middle East and North Africa, and South Asia.
 The work you’ll do will have an impact on the world!

-The mission of a liaison officer (ambassador) in the International Service is to promote peace, support prosperity, and protect both American and Islamic interests and peoples while advancing the [U.S. Madinah Mission](https://drive.google.com/file/d/1V5uLrfEJb1OdnjQHw21S0uyz3bNvxpny/view?usp=drivesdk).
+The mission of a liaison officer (ambassador of the UMM) in the International Service is to promote peace, support prosperity, and protect both American and Islamic interests and peoples while advancing the [U.S. Madinah Mission](https://drive.google.com/file/d/1V5uLrfEJb1OdnjQHw21S0uyz3bNvxpny/view?usp=drivesdk).

 If you’re passionate about public service and want to represent the American Islamic Mission around the world, a challenging and rewarding opportunity is waiting for you.
 While travel is not required, the opportunity to connect with your ancestral origins, experience cultures, customs and people of different nations is truly an opportunity unlike any other.